jerry73204/rust-cv-convert/cv-convert/README.md

 ]
 ```

-The basic features (`image`, `opencv`, etc.) enable the latest supported versions
+The basic features (`image`, `opencv`, etc.) enable support for the compatible version ranges of each dependency.
-of the dependencies.
-If you need specific versions, you can use versioned features
-like `image_0-24`, `opencv_0-84`, etc.

 The minimum supported `rustc` is 1.51.
 You may use older versions of
 the crate (>=0.6) in order to use `rustc` versions that do not support